Security Risk

 Without governance, developers install random plugins that may conflict or introduce security vulnerabilities.

-Every Claude Code session runs inside a Docker container.
-The AI can only access files you explicitly mount, and it cannot affect your host system directly.
+Every agent session runs inside an OCI container.
+The agent can only access files you explicitly mount, and it cannot affect your host system directly.

 Organization admins define a single JSON config that specifies: